 - If your water system is under a saltwater advisory (or "High Sodium Water Advisory"), your tap water should not be consumed, used for cooking and should not be used to mix infant formula. - Water systems will notify their customers of High Sodium Water Advisories.
-You can find the current list of High Sodium Water Advisories here.
+You can find the current list of High Sodium Water Advisories at https://ldh.la.gov/page/4595.